28th August, 2024

 Usually, collective protective measures are the best option, and should always be considered first.
 Not only because they protect many, but also because they don't usually require action by the individuals using them.

 For example, if your team is working on a roof, then edge protection around the perimeter will protect everyone from falls.
 A physical barrier is put in place at the start of the project, and anyone who accesses the roof benefits from its protection, without needing to take further action.
-An alternative personal protection measure could be a harness and a lanyard.
-But each user who accessed the roof area needs to remember to wear their harness and clip on to a safe anchor point each time they access the roof area.
+It's a collective control measure.

 Collective control measures should always take priority over personal control measures.
 Collective measures protect more than one person at any one time, eg scaffolds, airbags, nets etc and they are usually passive (ie they require no action by the user to work effectively).